Pantagrueliste/Amanuensis/README.md

 ## Upcoming Features

-- **Customization**: Enables users to adapt Amanuensis to their specific needs with a TOML config file.
+- **Increased Customization**: Enabling users to adapt Amanuensis to their specific needs with a TOML config file.
 - **Robustness**: Improved error handling, simplification.
 - **Documentation**: Basic documentation.
 - **Gamification**: Improved UX for a better user engagement.